msaroff/bbCodeWebEx/README.md

 * Cancer
 * Intestional distress.

-Seriously, this is Vogon code Javascript.
+Seriously, this is Vogon code Javascript, and I keep expecting a bodily organ to leap up and throttle my brain.